 The 4 Core Features of SEMrush’s SEO Writing Assistant

-Many content marketers use (or have at least heard of) a savvy SEO tool called SEMrush, which provides technical support for competitive research, link building, keyword research, and all the fun stuff a cyber writer needs to turn the stuff that swirls in her brain into an Internet-ready deliverable.
+Many content marketers use (or have at least heard of) a savvy SEO tool called SEMrush, which provides technical support for competitive research, link building, keyword research, and all the fun stuff a digital writer needs.

 Well if anyone were to understand a content generator’s struggle, it’s the folks at SEMrush— who breathe nothing but organic rankings all day long.
 That’s why they developed a handy SEO plug-in for Google Docs!

-Let’s take a look at the features inside of SEMrush’s SEO Writing Assistant:
+Let’s take a look at the features of SEMrush’s SEO Writing Assistant:

 Perhaps the most appreciated tool inside of SEMrush’s writing assistant add-on is its search engine optimization metric.
 Right from the start, the writing assistant will ask you to enter some keywords that you think would be relevant to your topic.
 From there, it helps you generate some more ideas.